EmreBeraAkarsu/financial-tracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I want to have a custom option to filter transactions, so I can provide the values for the filtering to have flexible search ability
+- As a user, I want to filter reports based on the vendor, so I can see a specific list of transactions according to my needs
+- As a user, I want to filter reports based on the date, so I can better understand the transaction within a certain timer period
+- As a user, I want to have a reports' menu, so I can navigate different filtering options easily
+- As a user, I want to see all payments, so I can filter down the output for all payments
+- As a user, I want to see all deposits, so I can filter down the output for all deposits
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to see all the transactions, so I can review all the transactions I have
+- As a user, I want to add a deposit, so I can update the transactions list with new deposits.
+- As a user, I want to add a payment, so I can have the most updated list of transactions with new payments
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to see a home screen menu, so I can navigate to different features of the application from the menu
+- As a user, I want to see a ledger menu, so I can navigate different transactions output screens easily

 ## Setup